Why Nuclear Engineering?

 Why an Online Master's Degree in Nuclear Engineering From Penn State?

-- The nuclear engineering graduate program at Penn State is ranked eighth in the nation and and we have been pioneers in online education with a successful program for more than 15 years.
+- The nuclear engineering graduate program at Penn State is ranked fifth in the nation and and we have been pioneers in online education with a successful program for more than 15 years.

 - Additional studies also indicate that even if the United States does not construct any reactors, the nation will still need to graduate hundreds of additional nuclear scientists and engineers each year to fill the demand.